amoi9/advanced-lane-finding/writeup_template.md

 ![alt text][image4]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 In the 6th and 8th code cell of the notebook for a test image (`test_images/test3.jpg`), I run the steps:
   1. Undistort the image
   2. Run color and gradients transforms to get a binary image
   3. Apply perspective transform on the binary image to get a warped output
-  4. Find lane pixels from the binary warp image (using the `find_lane_pixels` method from `code/lane_pixel_finder.py`)
+  4. Find lane pixels from the binary warp image (using the sliding window appraoch, the `find_lane_pixels` method from `code/lane_pixel_finder.py`)
   5. Fit the lane lines with a 2nd order polynomial (using the `fit_polynomial` method from `code/fit_polynomial.py`)

 The output is like this:

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I did this in lines 8 through 42 in `code/curvature_and_offset.py`.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in the 10th code cell of `advanced.ipynb`.
 Here is an example of my result on a test image: